Developer Documentation

 1. Install a development setup of nextcloud.

-2. Install the teams, text and viewer apps by cloning them to the apps folder
+2. Install the teams/circles, text and viewer apps by cloning them to the apps folder

 3. Clone this repository into the apps folder of your Nextcloud